huseinzol05/Machine-Learning-Data-Science-Reuse/README.md

 ### Visualization
 1. Geographic using basemap
 2. Folium map and time analysis
+3. graph nodes for a person most spoke to whom

 ### Markov
 1. Independent variables on weather forecast